xsuite/xsuite/docs/particlesmanip.rst

 Example: Halo beam
 --------------------

-The following example shows how to generate a distributions, which combines:
+The following example shows how to generate a distribution, which combines:

  - A `halo` distribution with an azimuthal cut in (x, px);
  - All particles on the closed orbit in (y, py);